newbiehre/TokenTransferIndexerApp/README.md

 ### What it does
 This application tracks and indexes ERC-721 Token Transfer events on the Ethereum network.
-It allow users to query all indexed ERC-721 token transfer events that occured while the application is running and enables users to check the connection status and manually retry establishing a connection when connnection fails.
+It allow users to query all indexed ERC-721 token transfer events that occured while the application is running.
+It also enables users to check the connection status and manually retry establishing a connection whenever the connnection fails.

 ### Main technologies used
 #### General